 MEET OUR EXECUTIVE

-Ms. Jeremie is a clinical psychologist, graduate of the Faculty of Medical Sciences, Mt.
-Hope (Trinidad), and a lecturer at Open Campus, University of the West Indies.
-She is also a former lecturer at the Catholic Religious Education Institute (CREDI).
-Passionate about music since her earliest years, Ms. Jeremie participated in the Music Festival as pianist, recordist, singer and chorister at her alma mater, St. Joseph’s Convent, Port of Spain, all the while accompanying folk groups on the guitar.
-Her performances as folk guitarist and singer led naturally to her founding her own group which for several years performed throughout Trinidad and Tobago.
-Today Wendy is a proud member of the Marionettes Chorale – a group of which she has been a member for 47 years – and the Trinidad and Tobago Music Festival Association which has itself contributed so much to her development.
-From November 2019, Ms. Jeremie will be the President Elect of the Trinidad and Tobago Association of Psychologists.
-She is also a certified mediator.
+Mrs. Wendy Jeremie is a clinical psychologist, graduate of the Faculty of Medical Sciences, Mt.
+Hope, and a tutor at Open Campus, The University of the West Indies, St. Augustine.
+She is also a former lecturer at the Catholic Religious Education Development Institute (CREDI); Immediate Past President of the Trinidad and Tobago Association of Psychologists and is a certified Mediator.
+Passionate about music since her earliest years, Mrs. Jeremie participated in the Music Festival and won in the categories of pianist, recorder player, singer and chorister at her alma mater, St. Joseph’s Convent, Port of Spain, all the while accompanying folk groups on the guitar.
+Mrs. Jeremie has been a member of the Marionettes Chorale for over fifty years and today, she is a Committee Member of this long-standing Chorale.
+She has been a member of the North Committee and Vice Chairman of the North and Central Committees of the Trinidad and Tobago Music Festival Association.
+All the experience she garnered over the years has contributed to her growth and development and this will certainly augur well for her, as she ascends the ladder in her role as Chairman of the Trinidad and Tobago Music Festival Association.

 marketing & communications officer

 Rayphyel Sookoonsingh is a methodical, thorough and empathetic administrator who is committed to the longevity and growth of the TTMFA and its Biennial Music Festivals.
 A former Music Festival champion, Rayphyel commands years of eclectic experience across the fields of Business Management, Communications, Hospitality, Events Management, Information Technology, and Social Media Management.
 He is a proud member of The Southernaires Choir, serving on its management committee for over a decade.